exadel-inc/esl/src/modules/esl-share/README.md

 **ESLShareBaseAction** is an interface that describes share actions.
 Custom user's actions realizing this interface should have next public methods:
  - `isAvailable` - checks if this action is available on the user's device
  - `share` - performs an action to share

+### List of share buttons, the configuration of which we provide

+We provide configurations for share buttons for popular social networks and distribution methods.
+All you need to do to utilize this feature is to import a file with the configuration (see the section on `Configuring the ESLShare components`).
+All necessary activations and registrations will be carried out during the import.

+Here is the list of available buttons for sharing:

+ - `blogger`- shares data into Blogger an online content management system
+ - `copy` - copies the share data into a clipboard
+ - `facebook` - shares data into Facebook a free social networking website
+ - `hatena` - shares data into Hatena a japan free blogging service
+ - `kakao` - shares data into Kakao the most popular network among Koreans
+ - `line` - shares data into Line a popular messaging and social media platform in Japan and other parts of Asia
+ - `linkedin` - shares data into LinkedIn a social networking site designed specifically for the business community
+ - `mail` - activates the default mail client on the device for sending data via e-mail
+ - `mix` - shares data into Mix a social network service
+ - `mixi` - shares data into Mixi an online Japanese social networking service
+ - `myspace` - shares data into MySpace a social media platform
+ - `native-share` - activates the native sharing mechanism of the device to share data
+ - `pinterest` - shares data into Pinterest a social curation website for sharing and categorizing images found online
+ - `print` - prints page
+ - `pusha` - shares data into Pusha a social network service
+ - `reddit` - shares data into Reddit an American social news aggregation, content rating, and discussion website
+ - `sina-weibo` - shares data into Sina Weibo a microblogging website and app which compares to Twitter and Instagram
+ - `telegram` - shares data into Telegram a cloud-based, cross-platform instant messaging (IM) service
+ - `twitter` - shares data into Twitter a free social networking site where users broadcast short posts known as tweets
+ - `wykop` - shares data into Wykop a Polish social networking internet service